-Shopify Plus is the “white-glove” enterprise (read: swanky) version of Shopify, intended to take the hassle out of running an online business.
-It handles the “online” part of your online business, so you can take care of more important things.
-With Shopify Plus you have unlimited bandwidth and your very own Merchant Success Manager at your disposal.
-Say goodbye to sweating over difficult code; Shopify Plus’s team of experts have got you covered.
+Shopify Plus is the enterprise version of Shopify, aimed at high-volume sellers and intended to take the hassle out of running an online business.
+Shopify Plus features a special onboarding program and priority support options.
+That means users can say goodbye to sweating over difficult code; Shopify Plus’s team of experts has got you covered.

 Table of Contents

 Shopify Plus Pricing

 Pricing for merchants on Shopify Plus is customized to each client’s business needs.
 However, the base price is $2,000 USD per month and it goes up from there, with a revenue-based additional 0.25% charge for merchants making $800k+ in eligible platform transactions during any given month.
 Pricing adjusts each month based on these calculations.
 Although the price is on the high side, Shopify Plus delivers added features to match the added cost.

 Those “eligible platform transactions” are the net value of any online or POS transactions that you process through your Shopify store and do not include any imported orders.

 Also, if you choose to process payments through a third-party payment gateway, you will be charged an additional 0.15% transaction fee.
 This transaction fee will be waived if you choose to use Shopify Payments for your payments instead.
 Read our review of Shopify Payments to learn about the pros and cons.

 Hardware & Software Requirements

 Because Shopify Plus is web-based, all you need is a decent computer and a reliable, up-to-date web browser.